Bar Harbor hospital sounds warning on undetected COVID-infected visitors

 “Anecdotally, I have heard of this scenario many times,” said Dr. Evangeline Thibodeau, an infectious disease physician there.
 “York Hospital is not notified of out-of-state visitors with positive COVID-19 outcomes, unless they choose to volunteer that information to us.”

-Robert Long, a spokesman for Maine Center for Disease Control and Prevention director Dr. Nirav Shah, said the situation underscores the need for everyone in Maine to follow social distancing, mask wearing, and handwashing practices.
+Robert Long, a spokesman for the Maine Center for Disease Control and Prevention and its director, Dr. Nirav Shah, said the situation underscores the need for everyone in Maine to follow social distancing, mask wearing and handwashing practices.

 The proportion of COVID-19 tests from out-of-staters that are coming back positive in Maine has increased throughout July, with nonresidents now testing positive in Maine at a rate more than four times that of residents.
 Though the numbers are small – about 2.8 positive tests a day – they account for over 11 percent of recent new cases in the state.